RohanXD/Codes_DSA_CPP/README.md

-                        These are my codes that i created when i studying c++ in college
+                        These are my C++ codes that I created when I was in college